 How to Fix Unable to Translate a Page in Chrome

-Whenever you have the issue of the translate feature in Chrome not working correctly, the first action should always be to refresh the page.
+Whenever the translate feature in Chrome is not working correctly, the first action should always be to refresh the page.
 Often, that’s all it takes, but there are instances where further troubleshooting is necessary.

 If you get the “This page could not be translated” message or Chrome simply refuses to complete the translation of the page, you may be dealing with the outdated Chrome web cache situation.
-To fix it, you’ll have to clear Chrome’s cache and data.
+You’ll have to clear Chrome’s cache and data to fix it.
 Here’s how:

 - Open Google Chrome on your computer and tap on the three dots in the top right-hand corner.

 - Select “More Tools” and then “Clear browsing data.”

 - Switch to the “Advanced” tab and check the “Cached images and files” and “Cookies and other site data.”

 - Select “Clear data.”